-1.5 credits, plus 1.5 contact hours = 3 laboratory
+1.5 credits, plus 1.5 contact hours = (3 laboratory)

 ART 203 Painting.
 This class analyzes and discusses problems relative to painting.
 Various techniques, styles and media will be explored through paintings.

-Prerequisite: ART 102 or ART 111
+Prerequisite: ART 102

 ART 204 Raku Pottery.
 The philosophy and challenge of a traditional Japanese technique is the focus of this course.
 The history, tea ceremony, clays, glazes, kilns and step-by-step description of reduction techniques and other methods of firing are discussed and analyzed.